INFORMATION

 than our own, as well as a primary commitment to the

 exploration of visions of “right action.”
-DRA has deep
+DRA had deep

 experience in teaching and training ethics curricula,